 Get Free Advice From An Experienced Taxi Accident Lawyer.
 All You Have To Do Is Call 954-525-2345 or Fill Out Our Free Case Evaluation Form.

 Special Insurance Requirements for Taxi Drivers in Florida

-Florida requires every driver on the roadway to carry a certain level of insurance coverage under its no-fault insurance law, but taxi drivers, as commercial carriers, are subject to heightened requirements so that they must purchase much higher levels of insurance coverage.
+Florida requires every driver on the roadway to carry a certain level of insurance coverage under its no-fault insurance law.
+However, taxi drivers are subject to heightened insurance requirements because they are commercial carriers.
+This means they must purchase much higher levels of insurance coverage.

 - $125,000 for bodily injury claims per person involved in an accident,

 - $250,000 total in bodily injury coverage per accident, and